ChaoranHu/smam/README.md

 ### What is this R package for? ###

-* Statistical modeling of animal movements in R. Three statistcal models are provided by this package.
-They are moving-resting model with embedded Brownian motion^[1,2], moving-resting-handling model with embedded Brownian motion^[3] and Brownian motion with measurement error^[4].
+* Statistical modeling of animal movements in R. Statistcal models in reference are provided by this package.
+They are moving-resting model with embedded Brownian motion^[1,2], moving-resting-handling model with embedded Brownian motion^[3], Brownian motion with measurement error^[4], moving-resting model with measurement error^[5].
 A quick guide for this package is given as package vignette.

 * Version: 0.5.4